cisco-ce/roomos.cisco.com/doc/MTR/MTROnBoarding.md

 <img src="/doc/images/MTR/Onboarding12.png" style="width: 600px" />

 Tap **More** to access the settings menu.
-From the settings menu, you can change the accessibility, or the network settings like setting up a proxy.
-In the device settings, you can also access the Teams settings protected by the admin password.
-You can swipe right to access device settings like the camera view, background, microphone, brightness, or camera mode.
+From the [settings menu](https://roomos.cisco.com/doc/MTR/SettingsMenu), you can change the accessibility, or the network settings.
+In the device settings, you can also access the Teams Rooms settings protected by the admin password.

+You can swipe right to access device settings like the [camera options](https://roomos.cisco.com/doc/MTR/CameraOptions), [microphone options](https://roomos.cisco.com/doc/MTR/MicrophoneOptions), and screen brightness.